opensource-force/osf-blog/content/posts/you_are_not_a_number/part_4/index.md

 [oh-the-forties-were-a-looong-time-ago]: https://www.nationalgeographic.com/history/article/141207-world-war-advertising-consumption-anniversary-people-photography-culture
 [flatiron]: https://en.wikipedia.org/wiki/Flat_Iron_Building_(Chicago)

-[^5]: "I told you not to look it up"
+[^5]: I told you not to look it up

-[^6]: "This story is a little different than what I've represented here, and this is mostly based on my recollection of the film the Social Network, which was itself inaccurate, but I don't much care.
-Facebook is the largest deseminator of disinformation on the planet, and I'm not too worried about them getting a turn."
+[^6]: This story is a little different than what I've represented here, and this is mostly based on my recollection of the film the Social Network, which was itself inaccurate, but I don't much care.
+Facebook is the largest deseminator of disinformation on the planet, and I'm not too worried about them getting a taste of their own medicine.